Hunia777/OSS_FINAL/README.md

 # Magic Mirror - My Own Secretary

 ## You can download it as a your secretary in your raspberry pi
    Magic mirror is open source software, therefore if you want to make your own secetary, it is good to download it.

+## Why using magic mirror
+   Magic mirror can show what i want.
+If i want to know the traffic when i go to office, i can make a module by using KAKAO map api and CCTV api.
+It means, the magic mirror has more powerful expandability.
+If you want to make smart home, it will be powerful screen(or mirror) in your home.

 ## Modules